Only Crumbs Remain

 pineapple upside down cake on a plate with cake slice and pot of cream

-My predecessor on Only Crumbs Remain, Angela, loved to make an upside down cakes and posted several variations here on the site, including her Blood Orange and Chocolate Upside Down Cake, Bilberry Upside Down Cake, Rhubarb and Ginger Cake and Blackberry and Almond Cake.
+I love to make an upside down cakes and have several variations here on the site, including Blood Orange and Chocolate Upside Down Cake, Bilberry Upside Down Cake, Rhubarb and Ginger Cake and Blackberry and Almond Cake.

-All of them are really totally delicious I know, I've tried them (well except Bilberry, I used blueberries instead) but sometimes its hard to beat a good old classic.
+All of them are really totally delicious, I know, I've tried them all but sometimes it's hard to beat a good old classic.

 Pineapple Upside Down Cake has been a family favourite of ours for years.
-My youngest son, Will, designed the new logo for Only Crumbs Remains and I said I would pay him in cake when he was home from Uni and this is what he asked for.
-So how could I refuse.
+When I started Only Crumbs Remain y youngest son, Will, designed the new logo for Only Crumbs Remains and I said I would pay him in cake when he was home from Uni and this is what he asked for.
+So how could I refuse?

 slice of pineapple upside down cake on a plate with the remaining cake behind